emilsedgh/modem/README.md

     * text `String` message body.
 Longs messages will be splitted and sent in multiple parts transparently.
     * receiver `String` receiver number.
-    * encoding `String`.
+    * encoding (optional) `String`.
 '16bit' or '7bit'.
 Use 7bit in case of English messages.
+If `encoding` is not specified, the program will choose the best according to characters in `text`

 callback `Fucntion`(err, references) is called when sending is done.
   * references `Array` contains reference ids for each part of sent message.
 (A message may take up to several parts)